-6.2.1 Adding, changing or deleting customized variables 34 6.2.2 Defining the value of a customized variable for a firewall 35 6.3 Verifying configuration consistency 35 6.3.1 Disabling the consistency check 6.3.2 Disabling check areas 6.3.3 Restricting the number of inconsistencies reported 6.4 Deploying a configuration on firewalls 6.4.1 Deploying a configuration on a firewall from the web interface 6.4.2 Deploying a configuration on a high availability cluster 6.4.3 Deploying a configuration on a firewall in command line 6.4.4 Keeping the connection alive during deployment 6.4.5 Troubleshooting with the server's logs 6.4.6 Troubleshooting 6.5 Loading and deploying a former configuration 6.6 Generating a configuration comparison 6.7 Detecting changes to the local configuration on firewalls 6.7.1 Viewing local changes on a firewall 6.8 Managing network interfaces .
-41 6.8.1 Limitations to the configuration from the server 41 6.9 Accessing the web administration interface of firewalls 41 6.10 Using the Emergency mode 6.11 Converting a firewall connected to the SMC server into a high availability cluster 6.12 Importing or declaring a certificate for a firewall 6.12.1 Importing a certificate from the server's web interface 6.12.2 Importing a certificate from the command line interface 6.12.3 Importing a certificate on a high availability cluster 6.12.4 Troubleshooting 6.12.5 Declaring a certificate used by a firewall 6.12.6 Changing the certificate used by default in VPN topologies 6.13 Using SMC as an Active Update distribution point 6.13.1 Downloading Active Update databases 6.13.2 Using the SMC Active Update server 6.13.3 Customizing Active Update settings 6.14 Configuring the warning for an imminent certificate expiry 6.15 Configuring the warning for the imminent expiry of license options 50 6.16 Disabling TPM (Trusted Platform Module) certificate protection during installation on the firewall 51 6.16.1 Finding out whether a certificate is TPM-protected 51 6.16.2 Disabling TPM certificate protection 52 6.16.3 Enabling TPM protection on existing certificates 52 6.17 Choosing the separator character in CSV files 7.
-Managing network objects 53 7.1 Deploying objects on firewalls .
-53 7.2 Creating variable objects 7.3 Checking usage of an object in the configuration 7.4 Importing objects 7.4.1 Creating the CSV file 7.4.2 Importing objects from the web interface 7.4.3 Importing objects in command line 7.5 Exporting objects 57 8.
-Creating and monitoring VPN tunnels 58 or creating and monitoring at a tuniners
+6.2.1 Adding, changing or deleting customized variables 34 6.2.2 Defining the value of a customized variable for a firewall 6.3 Verifying configuration consistency 35 6.3.1 Disabling the consistency check 6.3.2 Disabling check areas 6.3.3 Restricting the number of inconsistencies reported 6.4 Deploying a configuration on firewalls 6.4.1 Deploying a configuration on a firewall from the web interface 6.4.2 Deploying a configuration on a high availability cluster 6.4.3 Deploying a configuration on a firewall in command line 6.4.4 Keeping the connection alive during deployment 6.4.5 Troubleshooting with the server's logs 6.4.6 Troubleshooting 6.5 Loading and deploying a former configuration 6.6 Generating a configuration comparison 6.7 Detecting changes to the local configuration on firewalls 6.7.1 Viewing local changes on a firewall 6.8 Managing network interfaces 6.8.1 Limitations to the configuration from the server 41 6.9 Accessing the web administration interface of firewalls 41 6.10 Using the Emergency mode 42 6.11 Converting a firewall connected to the SMC server into a high availability cluster .
+6.12 Importing or declaring a certificate for a firewall 6.12.1 Importing a certificate from the server's web interface 6.12.2 Importing a certificate from the command line interface 6.12.3 Importing a certificate on a high availability cluster 6.12.4 Troubleshooting 6.12.5 Declaring a certificate used by a firewall 6.12.6 Changing the certificate used by default in VPN topologies 6.13 Using SMC as an Active Update distribution point 6.13.1 Downloading Active Update databases 6.13.2 Using the SMC Active Update server 6.13.3 Customizing Active Update settings 6.14 Configuring the warning for an imminent certificate expiry 6.15 Configuring the warning for the imminent expiry of license options 6.16 Disabling TPM (Trusted Platform Module) certificate protection during installation the firewall 6.16.1 Finding out whether a certificate is TPM-protected 51 6.16.2 Disabling TPM certificate protection 6.16.3 Enabling TPM protection on existing certificates 6.17 Choosing the separator character in CSV files 52 7.
+Managing network objects 53 7.1 Deploying objects on firewalls 53 7.2 Creating variable objects 7.3 Checking usage of an object in the configuration 7.4 Importing objects 7.4.1 Creating the CSV file 7.4.2 Importing objects from the web interface 7.4.2 Importing objects from the web interface 7.5 Exporting objects ər 8.
+Creating and monitoring VPN tunnels 58 0 0